 The Nu Clear Energy Band and started Derek on drum lessons at the ripe age of three.

-Derek has another Uncle Thomas Bakas who played an intricate role in Derekʼs understanding of writing, producing and engineering his own recordings.
+Thomas Bakas Derek's other Uncle played an intricate role in Derekʼs understanding of writing, producing and engineering his own recordings.

 Thomas Bakas is also a songwriter, engineer and multi instrumentalist, and has been in various local NYC bands like, The Andrea True Connection, The Harlots, and singer Odetta.
 Thomas was the first person to teach Derek about recording music, where he had a studio with reel to reel machines, drum machines and sequencers and as Derek developed writing music, he taught him how to use everything.